Freephone: 0800 027 2057

 • Live in a house or flat which is a self-contained property and is your only or main home

-Discounts are available, though these are fixed by the government and the maximum discount for any of our homes is £9,000.
+Discounts are available, though these are fixed by the government and range between £9,000 and £16,000 dependant on where you live.

 Not all of our tenants will be eligible to buy their homes through these schemes.
 For example, you will be ineligible if you are: